Decentralized-ID/decentralized-id.github.io/_posts/web-standards/oasis-open/2020-12-01-ethereum-oasis.md

 excerpt: >
     The Ethereum OASIS Open Project is an OASIS Open Project that exists to provide a neutral forum for diverse stakeholders to create high-quality specifications that facilitate Ethereum’s longevity, interoperability, and ease of integration.
 The Ethereum OASIS Project intends to develop clear, open standards, high-quality documentation, and shared test suites that facilitate new features and enhancements to the Ethereum protocol.
 categories: ["Blockchain Based","Web Standards"]
-tags: ["OASIS","Ethereum","Enterprise Ethereum Alliance","Ethereum Foundation","ConsenSys","Chainlink","Nethermind","Provide","Unibright","Ernst & Young","Microsoft","Limechain"]
+tags: ["OASIS","Ethereum","Enterprise Ethereum Alliance","Ethereum Foundation","Consensys","Chainlink","Nethermind","Provide","Unibright","Ernst & Young","Microsoft","Limechain"]
 last_modified_at: 2020-12-01
 header:
   image: /images/oasis-ethereum.webp